Which of the following best describes osmosis? | Channels for Pearson+

 1

-Step 2: Clarify the driving force behind osmosis.
-Water molecules move from an area of low solute concentration (where there is more water) to an area of high solute concentration (where there is less water) to balance the solute concentrations on both sides of the membrane.
+Step 2: Recognize that osmosis occurs due to differences in solute concentration on either side of the membrane.
+Water moves from an area of low solute concentration (high water concentration) to an area of high solute concentration (low water concentration).

-Step 3: Compare the given options to the definition of osmosis.
-Eliminate options that describe the movement of solutes, active transport, or bulk transport, as these are distinct processes and do not align with the definition of osmosis.
+Step 3: Note that osmosis does not involve the movement of solute molecules, active transport, or bulk transport.
+It specifically refers to the movement of water molecules.

-Step 4: Focus on the correct description of osmosis, which is the movement of water molecules across a selectively permeable membrane from an area of low solute concentration to an area of high solute concentration.
+Step 4: Understand the role of the selectively permeable membrane.
+This membrane allows water to pass through while restricting the movement of solute molecules.

-Step 5: Confirm that the correct answer matches the definition of osmosis and does not involve energy expenditure, as osmosis is a passive process.
+Step 5: Confirm that the correct description of osmosis is: 'The movement of water molecules across a selectively permeable membrane from an area of low solute concentration to an area of high solute concentration.'

 Related Videos